 5 Steps for Choosing a Technology Stack for Your Project

-A tech stack is a set of technologies used to build a web or mobile app.
-It is a combination of programming languages, frameworks, libraries, patterns, servers, UI/UX solutions, software, and tools used by developers.
+A tech stack is a set of technologies used to build a software project.
+It is a combination of programming languages, frameworks, libraries, 3d party software and tools used by developers.